CommaFeed

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
-SiYuan is currently shipping more aggressively (velocity 6.3 vs 2.5), with 1 editorial sparks in the last 30 days against 0.
+SiYuan and Zoho Sign are shipping at a similar cadence (velocity 6.3 vs 6.3, both within Sparkpulse's "active" band).
 For your specific use case, the alternatives sections above list other Collab products to evaluate alongside.

 Top SiYuan alternatives in Collab are ranked by recent ship velocity.
 Browse the "SiYuan alternatives" section above for the current picks, or visit /alternatives/siyuan for the full list with editorial commentary on each.